 The Brides of Dracula is an interesting sequel to Horror of Dracula mainly because it doesn’t feature the count at all.

 Hammers Frankenstein series stood out from the original Universal series by having the focus be placed on the Professor instead of the monster.
-In the Universal sequels each film would revolve around the monster usually falling into the care of another scientist, whilst in the Hammer films each film would see the professor create a new monster.
+In the Universal sequels each film would revolve around the monster usually falling into the care of another scientist, whilst in the Hammer sequels the reverse was true and each film would see the professor create a new monster.

 Sadly however for whatever reason Hammer abandoned this direction and instead placed the focus back on Dracula again.
 I think this was a mistake as I think this film shows that actually there was more potential in a Van Helsing film series.